maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 ## Target Audience
 Can be a paragraph or a list

-> **Paragaph Example**
+> **Paragraph Example**
 > The target audience for What2do2day comes in two flavors.
 The revenue driving forces is children ages 12-18 who have a bit of freedom to move around unsupervised but very little means to addend costly mass entertainment complexes more than 5 miles from home.
-Their parents are expected to be a customer group too as they will want to ensure the site is safe and not a preditory place where their kids could be scammed into unsafe adventures.
+Their parents are expected to be a customer group too as they will want to ensure the site is safe and not a predatory place where their kids could be scammed into unsafe adventures.
 Other groups of users are the businesses that want to promote themselves as community friendly who will be hosting events for the primary customer group.
 The business owners will want a friendly interface to upload details of their place and events.

 > **List example**
 > 1. Patients who have been referred for radiology examinations by registered physicians
 > 2. External healthcare companies who have equipment to sell
-> 3. Radiology staff who want to have a more managable and predictable workload
+> 3. Radiology staff who want to have a more manageable and predictable workload

 ## Design Choices
 Now that you have let the assessors know about the target audience and users, you can go into the design choices